On the Sum of Element Orders in Finite Abelian Groups: Preliminaries

 Conversely, suppose $G$ is nilpotent and that each Sylow subgroup of $G$ is an $LCM$-group.
-Since $G$ is the direct product of its Sylow subgroups, it follows that $G$ itself is an $LCM$-group. \end{proof} We next establish a structural property of $LCM$-groups that relates the group to its subgroup of elements of bounded order and the corresponding quotient.
+Since $G$ is the direct product of its Sylow subgroups, by Remark \ref{reem}, it follows that $G$ itself is an $LCM$-group. \end{proof} From now on, we will use without further reference the fact that finite $LCM$-groups are nilpotent.

+We next establish a structural property of $LCM$-groups that relates the group to its subgroup of elements of bounded order and the corresponding quotient.

 \begin{prop} Let $G$ be a finite nilpotent group, and let

 where $d$ is a divisor of $|G|$.
 Then $G$ is an $LCM$-group if and only if both $\frac{G}{N}$ and $N$ are $LCM$-groups. \end{prop}

 \begin{proof} Since $G$ is nilpotent, we may assume that $G$ is a $p$-group, and let $d = p^m$.
 Then $N = \Omega_m(G)$.
 If $\exp(G) \mid p^m$, the claim is trivial, so assume $\exp(G) = p^r \nmid p^m$.